 How will Wiggins fit next to a healthy Thompson and Curry?

 As I mentioned above, I think Wiggins could maximize his potential in Golden State playing with two future Hall-of-Famers in Curry and Thompson.
-Wiggins was able to put together a true bounce back year and I believe his slashing play style could give good contrast to the sharpshooters he would share the floor with.
-Itís still unclear whether or not the Warriors brass view Wiggins as long-term piece but I believe he would be a solid 3rd option if they are able to manage his contract along the various big contracts that are already on the books.
+Wiggins was able to put together a true bounce-back year and I believe his slashing style of play could give a good contrast to the sharpshooters he would share the floor with.
+Itís still unclear whether or not the Warriors brass views Wiggins as a long-term piece but I believe he would be a solid 3rd option if they are able to manage his contract along with the various big contracts that are already on the books.

 Who will end up as the starting center?